Top 5 System Backup Tools for the Linux Desktop (Updated 2023)

-- Data format – Open data format ensures that you can recover data in case vendor or project stopped working on software.
+- Data format – Open data format ensures that you can recover data in case the vendor or project stopped working on software.

 - Backup media – Make sure you can backup data on tape, disk, DVD and in cloud storage such as AWS.

-- Backup span multiple volumes – Backup software can split each backup (dumpfile) into a series of parts, allowing for different parts to existing on different volumes.
+- Backup span multiple volumes – Backup software can split each backup (dumpfile) into a series of parts, allowing different parts to existing on different volumes.
 This ensures that large backups (such as 100TB file) can be stored on larger than a single backup device such as disk or tape volume.

 - VSS (Volume Shadow Copy) – It is Microsoft’s Volume Shadow Copy Service (VSS)and it is used to create snapshots of data that is to be backed up.
 Make sure backup software support VSS for MS-Windows client/server.

 - License and cost – Ensure you understand and use of open source license under which the original backup software is made available to you.

 - Commercial support – Open source software can provide community-based (such as email list or forums) or professional (such as subscriptions provided at additional cost) based support.
 You can use paid professional support for training and consulting purposes.

 - Reports and alerts – Finally, you must able to see backup reports, and current job status and get an alert when something goes wrong while making backups.

 When it comes to open-source backup tools for Linux systems, Bacula is one of the most widely used and popular backup and recovery solutions for the Linux system.
 It also works on different cross-platforms like Windows and Mac OS X.